brancz/kubernetes-grafana/README.md

 There are a number of things missing for the Grafana stack and tooling to be fully migrated.

-**If you are interested in working on any of these please a respective issue, to avoid duplicating efforts.**
+**If you are interested in working on any of these, please open a respective issue to avoid duplicating efforts.**

 1. Migrate [all existing dashboards](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus/assets/grafana) to jsonnet.
 The missing dashboards are:
     * Deployment